Home » Diamonds » SI Clarity Diamonds: Everything to Know

 Most of the top online diamond retailers provide these images, so buyers can have confidence without seeing it in person.

-Not all inclusions are created equal.
+Not all inclusions have equal impact.
 Some affect a diamond’s durability more than others.

 You should avoid SI diamonds with these types of inclusions because it could chip.
 This is a more significant problem than visible dark spots or diminished brilliance.